karlstolley/webpg.es/index.md

 bodyclass: home
 ---

-While I continue building the rest of the site as promised in the book, this page will have links to some of the existing, essential pages.
+While I continue building the rest of the site as promised in the book, here are links to some important pages.

 ### [Software and Setup](/setup/)